simonjenny/bifrost/README.md

 ## Installation

-Just download the latest Release and unzip the directory to your webserver and edit the json files in the public/data directory.
+Just download the latest Release and unzip the directory to your webserver and edit the settings.json file.

 ## Build from Souce